GSA/piv-guides/pages/template-2.md

 ### TEMPLATE ENDS HERE
 ___

-# Help with Writing and Style
+# Resources for Writing and Style

 For the FICAM Guides, general writing guidelines include: